 It will be interesting to see how the school manages this.
 Over the years, we have advocated a dual curriculum approach at Sixth Form/Grades 11 and 12, but have found that the significant investment required in staffing for the two curricula at this level - particularly in order to be able to deliver the breadth of subjects that we feel must be offered - meant that UAE-based schools were simply not willing to make the financial investment.

-This has recently changed, with both GEMS Wellington Academy Dubai Silicon Oasis and Sunmarke School - at substantially higher price points - having introduced both A Levels and the IB Diploma programme from September 2019.
+This has recently changed, with both GEMS Wellington Academy Dubai Silicon Oasis and Sunmarke School, - at substantially higher price points - having introduced both A Levels and the IB Diploma programme from September 2019.
+Repton School Dubai and Nord Anglia International School have also both announced their intention to add A Levels in the near term.

 It seems that AIA has decided that this is where the compromise must lie - affordable education, but with limited subject options that address the cost concerns related to staffing in order to be able to offer both curricula.

-We believe that Ambassador International Academy must be seen fundamentally as an IB curriculum school, and it may well become an excellent IB continuum school, offering the breadth and depth of subjects for which IB schools are known It is unlikely, however, to be seen as an outstanding English National Curriculum school, given the limitation on subject options at iGCSE and A Level.
+We believe that Ambassador International Academy must be seen fundamentally as an IB curriculum school, and it may well become an excellent IB continuum school, though we wonder whether it will be able to offer the breadth and depth of subjects for which IB schools are usually known It is unlikely, however, to be seen as an outstanding English National Curriculum school, given the limitation on subject options at iGCSE and A Level.

-Fees in 2020-21 are AED 28,400 in Pre-KG, rising to AED 42,000 for Grade 7.
-These fees are still significantly lower than the approved fees of AED 45,850 and AED 69,300 respectively.
+Fees in 2021-22 are AED 28,400 in Pre-KG, rising to AED 42,000 for Grade 7 with published fees of AED 50,500 for Grade 8 and AED 53,010 for Grade 9.
+These fees are still significantly lower than the approved fees of AED 69,300 and AED 76,300 respectively.
 Somewhat hidden in the small print is a note to the effect that the discounted offered will reduce by approximately 7% on a yearly basis.

 Even with fees discounted, they are still somewhat higher than those of the Ambassador School in Mankhool, which start at AED 20,695 in Grade 1, rising to AED 41,400 in Grade 12.
 As mentioned earlier in our review, this was inevitable, given the curricula being offered.
 There is also an AED 500 non-refundable registration fee and a further AED 500 assessment fee, which will be adjusted against the first term's fees.